soundpress/RulesOfNYC/docs/c16/index.rst

       (v) The residential occupants of the remaining units in the building must reimburse the landlord for the remainder of the cost of window guards installed in the public areas, based on their pro-rata shares of the full cost of the window guards in the public areas, as defined in subparagraph (i), above.
 All reimbursement payments must be payable within days of installation.

 (c) Additional lease agreement services.
-In addition to those services mandated by 29 RCNY § 2-04(b) of this Rule, landlords must maintain and continue to provide to residential occupants services specified in their lease or rental agreement.
+In addition to those services mandated by 29 RCNY § 2-04(b), landlords must maintain and continue to provide to residential occupants services specified in their lease or rental agreement.
 In the absence of a lease or rental agreement, landlords must provide those services to residential occupants which were specified in the lease or rental agreement most recently in effect in addition to those services mandated in 29 RCNY § 2-04(b) above.
 There must not be any diminution of services.
 Nothing contained in these rules allows reduction in the prior services supplied by mutual agreement where those services exceed the services mandated by 29 RCNY § 2-04(b) above.
 Where the prior services are below those mandated by 29 RCNY § 2-04(b), the services mandated by 29 RCNY § 2-04(b) must be provided.

 (d) Guide for the courts.
 The services mandated by subdivisions (b) and (c) of this section provide a guide which courts can use as part of their determination as to whether landlords are meeting their current and future responsibilities to residential occupants according to the Warranty of Habitability in Real Property Law § 235-b(1) for IMD buildings.